rgaglian/ai-playgroud/onsiteinstructions.md

 Here are the options:

+1- Redo:
+  Copy your .env file somewhere you can re-use it later.

-1- Redo: Re-start the setup using the "git clone" option or downloading a new ZIP with the current version of the environment.
+  Re-start the setup using the "git clone" option or downloading a new ZIP with the current version of the environment.
   You can use a new folder to host the new environment or delete the old folder.

+  Re-use your .env file in the new folder, just to be sure you have the right encoding.

 2- Update space: